Ayan-Bandyopadhyay/Cell-Trajectory-Analysis/README.md

 classifierKNN_CV<- fitModelKNN_CV(data,labels,3)
 ```

 ###generateTraj
+#
 **Description**
+#
-Returns a TrajectorySet so that the y value is the distance from the bottom of the Frames object, not from the top
+Returns a TrajectorySet so that the y value is the distance from the bottom of the Frames object, not from the top.
+#
 **Usage**
+#
 generateTraj(particles, L = 26, R = 3, epsilon1 = 0, epsilon2 = 0,
   lambda1 = 1, lambda2 = 0, penaltyFunction = penaltyFunctionGenerator(),
   include.area = FALSE, frames)
+#
 **Arguments**
+#
 particles	          A ParticleSet object
 L	                  Maximum number of pixels an object can move in two consecutive frames
 R	                  Linkrange, i.e. the number of consecutive frames to search for potential candidate links